laykis/laykis/README.md

 ### Welcome to my place! 👋

+Keep learning, Keep working, Keep Improving.

 Hello, I'm junior developer Dohyeon Kim.

 I want to **Create services that did not exist and make existing services more efficient.**

+My major is Web services based on Spring boot. also I will expand my skils to Cloud native service.

+Thank you.

 ## Stacks